Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 Is it mandatory to get a lawyer or a notary to buy a property in Dubai right now?

-Neither a lawyer nor a notary is strictly mandatory for most standard property purchases in Dubai, since the system is designed around DLD registration and standardized market documentation handled through Trustee Offices.
+Hiring a lawyer or notary is not strictly mandatory for most standard property purchases in Dubai, because the system is designed around DLD registration and standardized market documentation handled at trustee offices.

 What checks should I run so I don't buy a problem property in Dubai?